-Since the customer relationship is at risk, you want to focus this type of interaction on providing value and getting the user to take some sort of action.
+Since the customer relationship is at risk, you want to focus this type of interaction on providing value and getting the user to act.
 This could be opening an email, clicking on a link to visit your site, or replying to your messages.
-You want to stimulate a non-transaction based interaction that builds back the value in the relationship
+You want to stimulate a non-transaction-based interaction that builds back the value of the relationship

 What is Relationship Marketing? – The Conclusion

 Relationship marketing is a critical component of any successful marketing funnel.
 It’s also key to the long-term health of your business.
-By building solid relationships with your best customers, you increase the chance that they’ll become loyal customers.
+Building solid relationships with your best customers increases their chances of becoming loyal customers.

 Loyalty (trust) is built through value-creating transactions.
 It’s worth the trouble.
 The more loyal customers you have, the more successful your business will be.